SEO Audit Guide: Comprehensive Guide to Conducting SEO Audits

 • Your keyword rankings are dropping without an apparent reason

-Additionally, an SEO audit guide is recommended after building a new website or following a website migration to identify early SEO challenges.
+An SEO audit guide also helps after you build a new website or finish a migration.
+It catches early SEO challenges.

 Essential Tools for SEO Audits

-Additionally, SEO audits can range from a few hours to six weeks, depending on your website’s scale and the audit’s depth.
-However, the right tools can make the process more manageable.
+SEO audits can take anywhere from a few hours to six weeks.
+It depends on your website’s scale and how deep you go.
+The right tools make the process more manageable.

 Top SEO Tools: